 And it may be tempting to delegate the return-to-work plan to HR.
 Don’t.
 I remind leaders that this important task shouldn’t be relegated to HR.
 The entire executive leadership team needs to come together, get creative, and create a plan that doesn’t leave anyone out.
 Optimists believe that good things arise from bad situations.
 There is justice and some poetry from weathering difficult times.
 However, it takes intentionality, reflection, and courage to rethink and upskill.

-We have several learning programs as well as complimentary webinars to help you address the post-pandemic workplace and emerge on the other side with a strong, engaged workforce.
-Please reach out to me anytime if you’d like to discuss your organization’s approach to leadership development and coaching or other talent retention strategies.
+We have several management training programs as well as complimentary webinars to help you address the post-pandemic workplace and emerge on the other side with a strong, engaged workforce.
+Please reach out to me anytime if you’d like to discuss your organization’s approach to leadership development and leadership coaching or other talent retention strategies.
 I am happy to provide some coaching, recommendations, or perspectives for consideration.

 And in the meantime, I hope you enjoy this new article.
 I welcome your comments or feedback on it.